The Carey Federation

 • Maths challenges through DoodleMaths for both year 1 and 2, this will usually be linked to the work we have covered in our maths lessons that week.

 • Reading five times a week with an initial from a parent in their reading records.
 Reading regularly provides children with the necessary phonics practise (Fred talk/ Sounding and blending).
 As they grow in confidence reading consistently helps the children develop their on-sight word reading, fluency, comprehension and stamina, which are all fundamental to supporting their progress across the curriculum.
 Each week the children complete their five reads, they will earn a house point.
+This will be counted on a Friday.

 Children receive House points as a reward.
 Rewards may link to our Carey Qualities, it may be for fantastic work, or using super language.
 There are endless possibilities.